Citroën C3 Aircross SUV - Reliability & safety

 There are some worries over Citroen’s owner satisfaction, but the C3 Aircross should prove very safe

-The Citroen C3 has now been on sale for a couple of years, and it featured in our 2020 Driver Power ownership survey.
+The Citroen C3 has now been on sale for a couple of years, and it featured in our 2020 Driver Power ownership survey, but wasn't present in 2021's results.
 It didn't pick up a great score for reliability, but its engines have been tried and tested in other models, which should add reassurance.
 The car is also fitted with an impressive array of safety technology.

 Citroen C3 Aircross reliability

 Owners love the car's styling but were less keen on its reliability.
-Overall, the C3 Aircross finished 66th out of the 75 models in the survey, but for reliability it placed towards the bottom of the rankings.
+Overall, the C3 Aircross finished 66th out of the 75 models in the 2020 survey, but for reliability it placed towards the bottom of the rankings.
 Around 20% of owners reported faults in the first year, with electrical gremlins seemingly the most common problem.
 However, its PureTech petrol and BlueHDi diesel engines are widely used in a variety of Peugeot, Citroen and DS models, with no major issues reported.
-There are still a few areas of concern for the Citroen brand, too, but a rise of six places to 18th place out of 30 manufacturers in our 2020 Driver Power owner satisfaction survey suggests improvement.
-Around 17% of all the Citroen owners surveyed said they’d had at least one fault in the first year of ownership.
+There are still a few areas of concern for the Citroen brand, especially as it sank from 18th place out of 30 manufacturers in our 2020 Driver Power owner satisfaction survey to an unimpressive 28th in 2021.
+Around 23% of all the Citroen owners surveyed said they’d had at least one fault in the first year of ownership.